FIVE JEWELS OF WISDOM

 factor in one's mind.
 From this burning desire comes ambition.
 To be ambitious

-to achieve that ambition, such as neglecting family and friends.
+achieve that ambition, such as neglecting family and friends.
 Much negative

 karma is also incurred as one treads over others to achieve the status or power

-by negative desire.
+be possessed by negative desire.

 Self-importance